wp-staging/wp-staging/readme.txt

 <strong> I think its time to change this, so i created "WP Staging" for WordPress migration of staging sites</strong>

-<h3> Can´t i just use my local wordpress development copy for testing like xampp / lampp? </h3>
+<h3> Can´t I just use my local wordpress development copy for testing like xampp / lampp? </h3>

 Nope!
 If your local hardware and software environment is not a 100% exact clone of your production server there is NO guarantee that every aspect of your local copy is working on your live website exactely as you would expect it.